patrykkubiela/CodeDyno/README.md

   [LibGit2Sharp]: http://libgit2.github.com/

 ## Contributing
-  - For now, You can't contribute into this project.
+  - For now, you can't contribute into this project.
   - You can fork and clone it locally

 ## Authors